 John Orner Vice President, Treasurer & Chief Investment Officer Blue Cross Blue Shield Minnesota

-Craig Robbins Investment Strategist Children’s Hospital and Clinics of Minnesota
+Craig Robbins Director of Investments Children’s Hospital and Clinics of Minnesota

 Susan Hammel Executive in Residence Minnesota Council on Foundations

 Adam Schwab Director of Investments American Enterprise Group

 John Callen Chief Investment Officer Catholic Financial Life

 Nolan O'Neill Research Director, Global Fixed Income Pavilion Advisory Group

 Paul Wick Chief Investment Officer Intellicents

 David Bromelkamp Chief Executive Officer Allodium Investment Consultants

 Jay Stoffel Deputy Executive Director Minnesota Teachers Retirement Association